50 Recipes for Learning How to Love Beans

 - Grilled Polenta with Tomatoes and White Beans So colorful for an outdoor meal.

-- Risotto with White Beans and Tomatoes This is a hit at our house!
+- Risotto with White Beans and Butternut Squash This is a hit at our house!

 - White Bean and Roasted Red Pepper Salad

 - White Bean Salad with Lemon Vinaigrette

 - Zesty White Beans and Tomatoes Perfect as bruschetta.

 - Middle Eastern Lebanese White Bean Soup

 - Tomato Sauce with White Beans and Swiss Chard